brave/qa-resources/wikitemplate-android.md

 ## Startup

 - [ ] Verify that Brave is only contacting `*.brave.com` endpoints on first launch using either `Charles Proxy`, `Fiddler` or `Wireshark` (or a similar application)
+  - [ ] Verify that opening a NTP doesn't trigger any outbound connections related to widgets without user interaction

 ## Visual look